n1tehawk/papertiger/Readme.txt

 Architecture and development principles
 - use other people's work if possible - the Unix way...
 - if possible, build using modules: e.g. allow use of multiple OCR engines etc
-- store OCR text in the PDF as well as the tiff to enable external tools to work with the PDFs, use the PDFs in other applications etc.
+- store OCR text in the PDF, and store the image tiff to enable external tools to work with the PDFs, use the PDFs in other applications etc.
 - save all OCR text in database or file (e.g. a Lucene index) in order to allow fast search across all documents
 - this means synchronizing PDF text with the full text archive may be required
 - develop towards a single point of control: tigerserver, which may speak multiple protocols, e.g. via plugins